alexalvess/poc-aws-messagebus/README.md

 # 💡 About
-The main objective of this cloud-native project is to represent how can we work with AWS SNS (Simple Notification Service) and SQS (Simple Queue Service) as a **Message Broker** using NodeJS in a EDA (Event-Driven Architecture)
+The main objective of this project is to represent how can we work with AWS SNS (Simple Notification Service) and SQS (Simple Queue Service) as a **Message Broker** using NodeJS in a EDA (Event-Driven Architecture)

 #### Main functionalities
 * Create a SQS queue